raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 <br/>

-Each is greater than or equal to zero, and the difference for the entire string (the longest prefix) is zero, so it is balanced.
+None are negative, and the difference for the entire string (the longest prefix) is zero, so it is balanced.

 We can visualize the differences with a "mountain diagram."
 To make a mountain diagram, we use `/` and `\` as our "parentheses," instead of `(` and `)`.
 So our balanced word becomes `//\/\\/\`.